Casting Crowns, Of Mice & Men Heading for Top 10 on Billboard 200

-Industry sources suggest that Casting Crowns’ latest album, “Thrive,” may sell around 75,000 copies by the end of the tracking week on Feb.
-2. As for Of Mice & Men’s “Restoring Force,” it may shift around 50,000.
-Both albums were released on Jan.
-28.
+Industry sources suggest that Casting Crowns’ latest album, Thrive, may sell around 75,000 copies by the end of the tracking week on Sunday, February 2.
+As for Of Mice & Men’s “Restoring Force,” it may shift around 50,000.
+Both albums were released on January 28.

 Neither set, at this point, is in contention for the No. 1 slot.
-The recently released “2014 Grammy Nominees” compilation is aiming for No. 1, with perhaps more than 90,000 sold for the week.
-It’s basking in the glow of its namesake awards show, which aired on Jan.
-26.
+The recently released “2014 Grammy Nominees” compilation is aiming for No. 1, with perhaps over 90,000 sold for the week.
+It’s basking in the glow of its namesake awards show, which aired on January 26.

 Casting Crowns’ last studio set, 2011’s “Come to the Well,” debuted and peaked at No. 2 — marking the act’s second album to peak in the runner-up slot.
 “Come to the Well” sold 99,000 in its first week, according to Nielsen SoundScan.
 In total, the act has charted four top 10 sets, stretching back to 2005’s “Lifesong,” which debuted and peaked at No. 9.